angrybacon/doomsday-wiki/markdown/articles/2023/10/14/spoiling-for-a-fight.md

 ### Part 1: Some Maths

-It's impossible to discuss using Spoils of the Vault as a tutor without disussing the risk of death, so let's get that out of the way first.
+It's impossible to discuss using Spoils of the Vault as a tutor without discussing the risk of death, so let's get that out of the way first.
 How likely are you to die when you cast Spoils?
 You can play with the widget below to test some scenarios.
 It simulates casting Spoils 10000 times with the parameters you define, and computes average life loss as well as death probability figures.